gkbrk/smolmesh2/README.md

 }
 ```

 Note that on Windows, the Wintun driver (wintun-amd64.dll) must be present in the working directory for TUN/TAP functionality.
+See the [Dependencies](#dependencies) section for more details.

 ## Dependencies